marcencarnacion/Magic101_21/README.md

 Date: September 10, 2021

-Description of Assignment: Magic101 was a refresher project over JavaScript that included an enemy, dragon, golem, goblin, and sorcerer class
+Description of Assignment: Magic101 was a refresher project over Java that included an enemy, dragon, golem, goblin, and sorcerer class

 Partners: No partners